Inflect logo

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no direct public cloud on-ramps located within the North Jersey market itself, as of September 2025.
-All major cloud providers, including AWS, Google Cloud (GCP), and Microsoft Azure, are accessed via dedicated private network interconnects (PNI) or wave services to their primary East Coast availability zones and network nodes in nearby New York City and Ashburn, VA.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps located within North Jersey data centers as of September 2025.
+However, dedicated and private network connections provide low-latency access to all major cloud providers, including AWS, Google Cloud (GCP), and Microsoft Azure, via their nearby availability zones and network hubs in New York City.

 Power Analysis